jpmorganchase/modular/docs/commands/lint.md

 status of each file (`PASS` or `FAIL`).
 If a file has a lint warning, the command will be marked as failed, with printed eslint errors for each warning/error.

+## Default behaviour

+`modular lint` without arguments or options will:

+- default to lint the `git diff` between the current branch and the remote origin's default branch when not in CI
+- default to lint everything (essentially like `--all`) when in CI

+codebase (like `--all`)

 ## Options: